raggar/RahulAggarwal1016/README.md

 ## Hello! 👋

 Thank you for visiting my Github Profile!
 My name is Rahul Aggarwal, an 18-year-old student developer from Vaughan Ontario who is passionate about machine-learning, web and back-end development.
-Next year, I will be attending the University of Waterloo for Software Engineering.
+I am currently attending the University of Waterloo for Software Engineering.

 Familiar Languages: *Python, Javascript, Swift, HTML/CSS*